-Status Report as of July 9, 2014:

-Controls have been established to ensure segregation of duties for an end user requesting security access to both New HEIGHTS and Edge.
+Status Report as of July 9, 2014: Controls have been established to ensure segregation of duties for an end user requesting security access to both New HEIGHTS (DHHS'Eligibility system) and Edge (what is this?.
 The controls are monitored when security reviews are done and at the time a new user is given access to New HEIGHTS, to ensure that an individual does not have access to confirm a case in New HEIGHTS and PIN a card in Edge.
 When access levels are changed in New HEIGHTS they are also changed in Edge.

-- If an New HEIGHTS user has access to confirm a case, they have Inquiry access in Edge. - New HEIGHTS User who do not have confirmation rights, and are called "Client Reg Workers" in New HEIGHTS are given access to PIN a card in Edge.
-These type of Users in Edge are called "Card Specialist."
+- If an New HEIGHTS user has access to confirm a case, they have Inquiry access in Edge. - New HEIGHTS Users who do not have confirmation rights, and are called "Client Reg Workers" in New HEIGHTS are given access to PIN a card in Edge.
+These type of Users in Edge are called "Card Specialists."